School of Engineering

 The WIU-QC Engineering program is partnered with the Midwest Intellectual Property Management Institute (IP Institute) which allows us to offer students internships and hands-on-experience working with international corporations and government entities.

 The IP Institute will also provide students the opportunity to gain from the knowledge and expertise of experts in the field of Engineering.
 Intellectual Property (i.e. patents) will also be made available for students to transform into products and technologies that potentially build wealth, provide research an development opportunity, and aids in the development and innovation in the Quad Cities and greater mid-west area.

 The following are frequently asked questions and answers concerning engineering at Western Illinois University.

 I’m confused about all the different engineering degrees at Western, what are the differences?

-There is only ONE Engineering Degree at Western.
+There are only two Engineering Degrees at Western.

-Engineering is an ABET accredited degree that leads to a Bachelor of Science in Engineering.
+- Engineering is an ABET accredited degree with five emphasis areas that leads to a Bachelor of Science in Engineering.
 By passing the NCEES Fundamentals of Engineering Exam, Engineering graduates complete the first step in their professional career and are recognized by the State of Illinois as “Engineering Interns”.

-There are five other programs that have the name “Engineering” in the title, hence the confusion.
+There are four other programs that have the name “Engineering” in the title, hence the confusion.
 Let’s talk about each one.

 - Engineering Physics: This is a physics option that leads to a Bachelor of Science degree in Physics.